wo-language/wo/justifications.md

 I was originally considering `scanner!Scan()` since the actual symbol of `!` is like a variation of `.`, but the compiler got it confused with the not symbol without a package identifier: `!Scan()` looks too much like "Not (Result of Scan)".

-Now here's a bunch of other options:
+Now here are a bunch of other options:

 ```go
 var file, log("Error:", err)   = os.Open("hi.wo")